sleemanj/xinha/plugins/ExtendedFileManager/demo_images/Readme.txt

 * You can specify image margin / padding / background and border colors
 * You may edit Alt/title tags for inserted images

-(Most of the features can be enabled/disabled as needed)
+(Most of the features con be enabled/disabled as needed)

 Installation :
 --------------